shreyas20063/round-test-1760717506/README.md

 ## Overview
 This is an automated web application generated to fulfill the following requirements.

+## Round 2

 ## Requirements
-Create a Bootstrap 5 page titled 'Product Dashboard'.
-Display a heading 'Welcome to Product Dashboard' and a blue button labeled 'View Products'.
-Use Bootstrap styling.
+Update the Product Dashboard: Add a Bootstrap table with id='product-table' showing 3 sample products (Name, Price, Stock).
+Keep the existing heading and button.
+Add a green 'Add Product' button below the table.

 ## Evaluation Criteria
-- Page has Bootstrap 5 loaded from CDN
+- Page still has Bootstrap 5 loaded
-- Page title contains 'Product Dashboard'
-- Has h1 heading with 'Welcome to Product Dashboard'
+- Original heading 'Welcome to Product Dashboard' still exists
+- Original blue 'View Products' button still exists
+- Has a table with id='product-table'
+- Table shows at least 3 products
-- Has a blue button with text 'View Products'
+- Has a green 'Add Product' button
-- Uses Bootstrap classes for styling
+- Uses Bootstrap table classes

 ## Setup
 This is a static web application hosted on GitHub Pages.
 No installation required.